garthmac/DragIt/DragIt/README.txt

     - Application does not run in background

-RedBlock Games DragIt Videos (New on iTunes Nov 2015) https://redblockblog.wordpress.com/marketing/
-    FREE download...
-    features NASA Mars trip, Cymatics Science and 7 Christian videos locally in Landscape only
+RedBlock Games DragIt Videos (New on iTunes Nov 2015) https://redblockblog.wordpress.com/marketing/ FREE download... features NASA Mars trip, Cymatics Science and 7 Christian videos locally in Landscape only Simply drag RedBlock to center goal area to earn coin and unlock video!

 uses Settings.bundle
 - tap FavVideo vs. Random selection with repeat and/or autoStart